aplauche/MBSBT/readme.txt

 == Description ==

-A starter block theme for designers and developers.
+An opinionated starter theme for WordPress.
+Forked from Powder Zero.

 == Copyright ==

-Powder Zero WordPress Theme, (C) 2022-2024 Brian Gardner.
+MBSBT WordPress Theme, (C) 2024 Anton Plauche.
-Powder Zero is distributed under the terms of the GNU GPL.
+MBSBT is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by